Posted September 30th, 2013 by & filed under Wild Heart Gallery, Creativity & More, Student & Alumni Stories.

 I appreciate the change in seasons.
 As the temperature and colors shift, I am forced to change up my routine, feel things differently, and assess my choices.
 Mid-September is a world away from mid-July.
 I observe the subtleties in how I am thinking and seeing; I am different.
 My hair can no…

-Posted September 24th, 2013 by Jim Nolan, Former President & filed under Student & Alumni Stories, Where do SWC Grads Work.
+Posted September 24th, 2013 by & filed under Where do SWC Grads Work, Student & Alumni Stories.

 Andrew Fearnside's Blog Series offers unique, poignant and tragi-comedic insights into the work of being a therapist.
 He is a graduate of Southwestern College.

 Court-ordered clients [hereafter referred to as patients] bring their PO into therapy with them.
 As the therapist, I have to handle this complication,…

 Posted September 20th, 2013 by & filed under Art Therapy at SWC, SWC Blog.

 I seem to need to continue the idea of a summer reading list.
 I don’t understand why, because my summer is always as busy as the rest of the year.
 The fantasy of a book and lemonade out on the front porch is just that – a fantasy.
 I don’t even…